 Data Protection and Privacy Regulations:

 GDPR (General Data Protection Regulation): Applicable to companies that process personal data of EU citizens.
-SaaS providers need to ensure data protection by design and default, obtain user consent, and implement measures to protect personal data.
+SaaS providers must ensure data protection by design and default, obtain user consent, and implement measures to protect personal data.

 HIPAA (Health Insurance Portability and Accountability Act): Relevant for SaaS providers dealing with healthcare data.
 Compliance involves implementing stringent security measures to protect patient information.